RobustoFramework/Robusto/docs/About.md

 In general, this is a common theme in Robusto, it "softwares" itself out of hardware-related restrictions and limitations.
 For example, it quickly alters between being an I2C slave and peripheral to be able to  use I2C more flexibly with multiple hosts.

-# What does it actually try do?
+# What does it actually try to do?

 By combining different wired and wireless techniques with continuous analysis of the communication environment with the increasing abilities of MCU:s, Robusto is able to:<br/>
 * **Make available some of the feel and functionality of "real" servers**<br/>